GitSkilled/About-GitSkilled/communities.md

 ## Unlock endless opportunities for growth and success

-**GitHub All In is committed to building strong, local communities** that empower our learners, providing tailored support and resources to help them thrive in their region.
+**GitSkilled is committed to building strong, local communities** that empower our learners, providing tailored support and resources to help them thrive in their region.

 ## Empowering developers globally 🖥️
 **We believe everyone has untapped talent waiting to be unlocked.**